 I have my Facebook page but I don’t actively maintain it anymore because of the reasons stated here.
 I no longer have Twitter and I’m happy to have gotten rid of it.
 As a Facebook personal account user, I use it in a way that supports my needs.
 I have my growing newsletter list where I can connect authentically with you guys, where I get authentic replies to what I send out (thank you to all of you who have been participating in my surveys and sending kind messages through the contact form!).
 There are still negative bad eggs every here and there, but I’ve come up with tools and ways to manage and minimize them to a near-zero instance.

-In the meantime, I’ve been busy working on my first self-paced course (on how to discover your life purpose), based on your feedback to my email survey sent out a few months ago.
-I’ve been running online courses since 2012, way before the explosion of online courses, but this will be my first video course created for a self-paced experience.
-I’ll be sharing updates via my email list when it’s ready, so stay tuned! 😀
+In the meantime, I’ve been busy working on my next course (on how to discover your life purpose), based on your feedback to my email survey sent out a few months ago.
+I’ll be sharing updates via my email list when it’s ready, so stay tuned!